denten-books/plain-text/main.md

 into the pulsations of the electrical signal in Morse code.
 In reading and playing music, a musician furthermore transforms musical notation--a controlled, paper-bound vocabulary--into sound representation, the movement of molecules unlimited in its expressive potential.
-The blueprints for the Hughes telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of trans-coding and trans-mediation.
+The blueprints for the writing telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of trans-coding and trans-mediation.
 Digitality, in that sense, is besides the point.
 The telegraph is a device that